memgraph/docs/products/memgraph/v1.2.0/tutorials/marvel-universe.md

   analyses on the social network like closeness centrality, Louvain modularity etc.

-Now go and use your graph database superpowers for greater good!
+Now go and use your graph database superpowers for the greater good!
 Although the comic universe is full of heroes, there's always room for one more!